Rightshifting In A Nutshell

 The real uplift in effectiveness starts with an organisation’s transition into the Synergistic mindset.
 We’ve been hearing about some exemplars of this mindset for years (W.L.
 Gore, Semco) and others, more recently (Morning Star, Buurtzorg, et al.).

-At the heart (sic) of the Synergistic mindset is the belief that organisations are much more like organisms than machines.
+At the heart (sic) of the Synergistic mindset is the belief that organisations are much more like communities than machines.
 Complex adaptive social systems rather than complicated yet predictable “mechanical” systems.
 The term “Synergistic” comes from R. Buckminster Fuller, and his statement that the performance of synergistic (synergetic) systems can never be predicted from an examination of their parts considered separately.
 This is not a comfortable concept for many of those more traditional business people.

 Other common beliefs in the Synergistic mindset include: